ADiko1997/ReViT/Readme.md

   --config_path config/config-ReViT-B.yaml \
   --num_gpus 2 \
 ```
 To customize any hyperparemeter please check the config/config-ReViT-B.yaml file.
-Additionally, we suggest training on multiple GPUs to reproduce the same results as those reported in the above.
+Additionally, we suggest training on multiple GPUs to have improved results compared to those reported in the above.
 NOTE: Training ReViT on 2 V100 GPUs takes around 9 days and around 15 days with one GPU.
-To reproduce the results 2 V100 GPUs of 32GB are needed.
-In order to run ReSwin and ReMViTv2 change the config-ReViT-B.yaml file with the appropriate one found in config.
-Both models would date around 9 days to train on 2 GPUs.

 # Evaluation